-Pennzoil is known for its high quality and great performance.
-The Pennzoil motor oil your car requires is formulated to protect against the high-temperature, high-stress demands of modern engines.
+Pennzoil is known for its high quality and excellent performance.
+The Pennzoil motor oil your car requires is formulated to protect against modern engines’ high-temperature, high-stress demands.

-Pennzoil’s flagship product, Pennzoil Platinum High Mileage Vehicle Motor Oil, is specifically designed for cars that have more than 75,000 miles on them!
-If you own an older vehicle, or if you drive a lot of miles every year, Pennzoil is the oil for your car.
+Pennzoil’s flagship product, Pennzoil Platinum High Mileage Vehicle Motor Oil, is specifically designed for cars with more than 75,000 miles on them!
+If you own an older vehicle or drive a lot of miles every year, Pennzoil is the oil for your car.

 - Has better wear protection

 Both of these oils have similar properties.
 They both provide reasonable protection against engine wear, but Pennzoil offers more miles per gallon (MPG).
 This means that if you drive many highway miles in your vehicle, the cost savings could be significant over time.